 By Ambassador Joseph Stafford

-The author is U.S. Charge d’affaires to Sudan
+The author is the Chargé d’Affaires of the U.S. Embassy Khartoum, Sudan